Web components

 1. Install the npm package.

-npm install --save @ontario-digital-service/ontario-design-system-component-library-react
+npm install --save @ongov/ontario-design-system-component-library-react

 2. Import the desired components from the component library.

-import { OntarioButton } from '@ontario-digital-service/ontario-design-system-component-library-react';
+import { OntarioButton } from '@ongov/ontario-design-system-component-library-react';

 3. Components can then be used as regular React components.